jstinson/homebridge-nextdns/README.md

-# homebridge-nextdns
-Homebridge NextDNS Blocker

-# Homebridge NextDNS YouTube Block
+# Homebridge NextDNS Domain Blocker

 This plugin integrates NextDNS with Homebridge to easily block or unblock specific domains, like YouTube, using the denylist feature of NextDNS.